ProjectHiNAtyu/PHA_CoD_Modded_Clients_Release/README.md

 4. To change your username, open "!profile.ini" in a text editor and change the parameter next to "PlayerName=".

+5. If any third-party DLLs that are not included with this PHA Modded Clients package are present, please delete them (for example, powerprof.dll, version.dll, etc.).

-5. Launch the game and enjoy!
+6. Launch the game and enjoy!